Query-Parser/Query-Parser/README.md

 ## Running the project
 1. Select the main directory
-2. Run 'mvn clean install && mvn spring-boot:run -pl restservice'
+2. Run `mvn clean install && mvn spring-boot:run -pl restservice`
 3. Select index.html in your preferred browser to view the project.

 ## UI